Editor’s note: “Latinx” is shorthand for Latino/Latina.

 I see office hours as a more casual time to spend with my professor.
 I want to spend it well, be it learning or just talking with them.
 I feel disappointed if I don’t feel as though I connected with the professor at all.

 Manuel, a physics major, underscored the salience of his professor’s generosity with time and linked it to colectivismo: “She would stay until 6 or 8 pm if she needed to help us solve problems or something that we didn’t understand.
 That figure of a mother that stays there until you understand, it is just impacting you in a positive way.”
-In sum, for many Latin@s, time is a gift to be employed in the service of relationship, just as respect is a gift bestowed on those in authority.
+In sum, for many Latinxs, time is a gift to be employed in the service of relationship, just as respect is a gift bestowed on those in authority.

-The Latin@ participants in our research studies overwhelmingly preferred to learn in classrooms characterized by a participatory-interactive communication style.
+The Latinx participants in our research studies overwhelmingly preferred to learn in classrooms characterized by a participatory-interactive communication style.
 They were particularly enthusiastic about the value and cultural congruence of narrative learning and dialogue education.

 The Importance of Narrative and Dialogue

-The students were unabashedly positive about their experiences engaging with professors who used narrative learning, because stories function in ways that promote the Latin@ value of colectivismo.
+The students were unabashedly positive about their experiences engaging with professors who used narrative learning, because stories function in ways that promote the Latinx value of colectivismo.
 Professors’ intentional integration of narratives into class sessions 1) created memorable learning experiences that helped students integrate concepts into real-life scenarios; 2) promoted exploration of multiple points of view, which resulted in the development of richer perspectives; and 3) fostered relationship-building with their professors and peers based upon common human experience and cultural diversity.
 Daniela, a public health major, enthused:

 Narratives and story are definitely important to me.
 I think that does go back to my culture.
 I am very much collectivistic, so I love learning about people.
 I love knowing their stories.
 I understand better when the professor can either give a narrative about themselves or someone else.
 This is part of being a community – part of being a family.

-The Latin@ students were equally positive about dialogue as a culturally congruent teaching and learning strategy.
+The Latinx students were equally positive about dialogue as a culturally congruent teaching and learning strategy.
 Angela, a social work major, explained: “Discussion connects with me because I love to talk – that is a big part of my culture and who I am.
 I like having those discussions.
 It always brings up something new from someone’s experience.”
 Celina, a speech major, described an excellent literature course as “really conversational.
 We all sat around in a circle and talked about what we had read.
 It was more about ideas than drilling or lecture. … We were learning, but we were applying it more to our lives, talking more about why it matters, and bringing up things that were important to us.”

 A number of the study participants also underscored that they valued dialogue because it increased peer learning.
-Though both of these learning strategies have long been known to foster deep learning, our research suggests they are particularly important to Latin@ students because they reflect collectivistic cultural epistemologies.
+Though both of these learning strategies have long been known to foster deep learning, our research suggests they are particularly important to Latinx students because they reflect collectivistic cultural epistemologies.

 Taking the Next Steps

 How can the results of this research be implemented in classrooms on your campus?
-The following suggestions, based on recommendations from the Latin@ students we interviewed, provide a couple ideas for where you can start:
+The following suggestions, based on recommendations from the Latinx students we interviewed, provide a couple ideas for where you can start:

 - Take the first step in building personal relationships with students.
 The students we interviewed, like their peers, deeply desire personal relationships with their professors; however, their cultural values dictate that their professors should take the initiative.
 Toward that end, they suggest that professors sensitively inquire about their well-being, their families, and their stories.
 Taking the time to do so demonstrates personalismo, and that will not go unnoticed.